Spread the love

 Scripture:

-The readers of Hebrews are cautioned not to throw away their confidence in God during struggles and afflictions.
-One needs endurance to do the will of God.
+Heb.10:32: “Remember the days past when, after you had been enlightened, you endured a great contest of suffering.”
+(The readers of Hebrews are cautioned not to throw away their confidence in God during struggles and afflictions.
+One needs endurance to do the will of God.)

-“For this reason, I remind you to stir in the flame the gift of God that you have through the imposition of my hands.”
-2Tim.1:6
+2Tim.
+1:6: “For this reason, I remind you to stir in the flame the gift of God that you have through the imposition of my hands.”
+(Paul reminds Timothy to be faithful to the gift of God (grace) given through Paul’s apostolic office.)

 Buy 1PC Torre Eiffel Tower Keychain for Keys Souvenirs, Paris Tour Eiffel Keychain Key Ring at affordable prices — free shipping, real reviews with photos — Joom